 Sling TV, the streaming subscription service owned by Dish, is hoping to capture some new subscribers using the tried and tested approach of offering free samples.
 Starting this week, Sling said it is letting a “select” group of Roku users — who are not already Sling subscribers — watch individual Sling shows, and even subscribe to Sling channels without paying a cent or starting a free subscription or handing over credit card info.

 The free shows include popular titles like Shameless, The Big Interview with Dan Rather, and Heartland.
 A Sling spokesperson also confirmed that some of the free content will be ad-supported, according to Variety.
-When opening the Sling TV app on a Roku device, new Sling TV users can click “browse as guest” to launch the Sling TV interface.
-Available programming will live in the “My TV” section.
-Eventually, this will roll out to all Roku users.
+When opening the Sling TV app on a Roku device, new Sling TV users can click “browse as guest” to launch the

 If you’re looking for a more premium experience, but are still feeling anxious about an all-in subscription, Sling has you covered there too: You can buy individual pay-per-view movies and events through the Sling app, again, no subscription needed.